bellisMMA/bellisMMA/README.md

 ### Design:
 <img src="https://img.shields.io/badge/Sketch-FFB387?style=for-the-badge&logo=sketch&logoColor=black" />  <img src="https://img.shields.io/badge/Canva-%2300C4CC.svg?&style=for-the-badge&logo=Canva&logoColor=white" />

-- What I like about Native Development is Apple's Human Interface Guidelines and what it means to design a great experience for any Apple platform

-- Initially, design seemed like a daunting skill to learn in iOS Development, but it has become an art that I truly appreciate.
-When building my own app, I had to design an app icon and all the UI elements.
-Additionally, I recognized the importance of prototyping.
-Being able to visualize what an app should look like or interact with a new feature before investing development time has become a strategy I employ, inspired this [WWDC session](https://developer.apple.com/videos/play/wwdc2014/223/).
+- What I like about Native Development is Apple's Human Interface Guidelines and what it means to design a great experience for any Apple platform.
+Initially, design seemed like a daunting skill to learn in iOS Development, but it has become an art that I truly appreciate.
+[WWDC session](https://developer.apple.com/videos/play/wwdc2014/223/).

 ### Agile: